keplerlab/enhant/docs/source/index.rst

 *  **Getting Started** is guide for starting enhant service in shortest amount of time.
 Start here if you’re new to enhant.

-*  **Chrome Extension Usage** are recipes for enhant users.
+*  **Extension Usage** are recipes for enhant users.
 They guide you through the steps involved in addressing use-cases key issues.

 *  **Developer guides** are recipes for enhant developer, who want to contribute and extend enhant functionality.